 Like all living organisms, fiddle leaf figs require essential nutrients to grow.
 A lack of essential nutrients, such as nitrogen, potassium, and magnesium, can appear as yellowing leaves, stunted growth, or leaf drop.
 To prevent nutrient deficiencies, fertilize your plant regularly during the growing season with a balanced fertilizer specifically for indoor plants.
 Follow the manufacturer's instructions carefully, as over-fertilizing can be as detrimental as under-fertilizing.

-How do you order plants from Eureka Farms?
+How Do You Order Plants from Eureka Farms?

 Explore Eureka Farm’s wide array of landscape trees, palm trees, fruit trees, and indoor plants.
 Our online plant nursery has everything you need whether you're looking to upgrade your outdoor landscape or add greenery to your indoor space.
 From topiary trees to lush privacy trees, we have a diverse selection of plants at competitive prices.
 Ordering is easy with our convenient online system, and you can expect your plants to arrive within days, carefully packed, and shipped nationwide.
 Rest assured, we guarantee that your plants will arrive healthy and thriving, ready to transform your home or garden.
 TrustEureka Farms for fresh, high-quality plants delivered right to your doorstep.